 Usually, a Court will determine the value of the business before deciding on distribution.

-Using Experts to Value the Business
+Using Professionals to Value the Business

 Many appraisers are accountants and can actually serve both functions for smaller companies.
 As one would expect, this is the most expensive method of proving value, with costs typically ranging from as little as $1500.00 for a very small business into the hundreds of thousands of dollars.
 Most small businesses can be valued for less than $10,000.00, and many for less than $5000.00, so it makes sense if the business itself is profitable or has many assets.
 Strong evidence such as this often reduces the likelihood of litigation also, which will relieve you of much stress and lessen your legal fees as well.